 The Code requires the Combined Authority and Group to disclose any costs it has incurred as a result of compulsory and voluntary redundancies.
-Termination benefits were paid by the CA and Group arising from the termination of employment incurring liabilities of £50,423 in 2021/22 (£65,259 in 2020/21).
+Termination benefits were paid by the CA and Group arising from the termination of employment incurring liabilities of £203,508 in 2022/23 (£50,423 in 2021/22).
 The exit package payable included voluntary redundancy payments and enhanced pension benefits payable arising from the re-structuring and rationalisation of specific business areas.
 There were no severance payments identified as being due for the Group.
-During the year, total costs to the Group paying the pension strain on those employees who accepted early retirement were £154k.
+There were no costs to the Group in relation to pension strain.
 Pension strain is a payment made to the pension fund to reflect the additional cost to the fund of the employees retiring early.
 It is not a payment to the individual.

-22. EXTERNAL AUDIT COSTS FOR THE CA AND GROUP
+22 EXTERNAL AUDIT COSTS for the CA and GROUP